 We were incorporated under the laws of the State of Maryland on July 12, 2018.
-We intend to file an election to be treated as a BDC under the 1940 Act, and intend to elect to be treated as a regulated investment company for U.S. federal income tax purposes.
-Once we elect to be treated as a BDC, we will be required to comply with various regulatory requirements, such as the requirement to invest at least 70% of our assets in "qualifying assets," source of income limitations, asset diversification requirements, and the requirement to distribute annually at least 90% of our taxable income and tax-exempt interest.
+We have elected to be treated as a BDC under the 1940 Act, and intend to elect to be treated as a regulated investment company for U.S. federal income tax purposes.
+As a BDC, we are required to comply with various regulatory requirements, such as the requirement to invest at least 70% of our assets in "qualifying assets," source of income limitations, asset diversification requirements, and the requirement to distribute annually at least 90% of our taxable income and tax-exempt interest.
 See "Item 1(c).
 Description of Business - Regulation as a Business Development Company" and "Item 1(c).
 Description of Business - Certain U.S. Federal Income Tax Consequences - Taxation as a Regulated Investment Company."
 We have adopted a policy to invest, under normal circumstances, at least 80% of the value of our assets in technology-related companies.
 In addition, we will not invest more than 20% of our total assets in companies whose principal place of business is outside the United States.